Self Defence and The Law

 The Crown Prosecution Service

 Before a case gets to court the Crown Prosecution Service (CPS) will have to decide whether it should go that far.
-In reaching this decision there are various factors that the CPS will take into account, including: The CPS has stated that citizens who have acted reasonably and in good faith to protect themselves, their families or their property should not face prosecution for their acts.
+In reaching this decision there are various factors that the CPS will take into account, including:

 There will be instances where the circumstances of an individual case demand that it goes to court.
 These may include cases where it is not clear that an individual really was acting in self-defence or where serious injuries or death have resulted.
 However, this does not mean that a death will automatically lead to prosecution.